Tactakon/Deliverable/Milestone.md

 - Functionality to share playlist (a button).
 - Be able to add music to that playlist.
 - Spotify API  - we need the music for the playlists.
-- Functionality to add to a shared playlist.
-- Passcode function, a playlist can be modified upon passcode entry.
 - The queued song will refresh and now show as an item, implement a queue (songs will not be playing from MVP).
 - The ability to remove songs from playlists (very simple and basic).